Every salesperson dreams of being a sales G.O.A.T.

 These insights are incredibly actionable: To boost results, reach out to more SaaS CMOs and aggressively pursue event attendees.

 Of course, getting those insights requires accurate, thorough data entry and periodic analysis.
-Don’t wait for your manager or Sales Enablement to run reports for you; go to your CRM, apply the appropriate filters, and look for patterns.
+Don’t wait for your manager or sales enablement to run reports for you; go to your CRM, apply the appropriate filters, and look for patterns.

 The other side of the selling equation?
-Emotional intelligence.
-Although technology and automation has made salespeople less dependent on their people skills, a high EQ will differentiate them from the competition in 2018.
+Emotional intelligence, also known as EQ.
+Although technology and automation have made salespeople less dependent on their people skills, sales will always be a people-first role.

-8) Product Knowledge
+12. Product Knowledge

 These reps are generous with their time when it comes to the free CRM.
-Buyers are eager to talk to them -- and then receptive to discussing our paid products.
+Buyers are eager to talk to them and then receptive to discussing our paid products.

 Having deep product knowledge means you can answer any question that comes your way, devise creative solutions to customer problems, and offer consultations that’ll lead to opportunities.